 Get out of the house as often as possible

 - Picnics!
 In your own garden or down at the local park.
 Sit around in the sun and show them how to make daisy-chains.
 Take a tennis ball, football, frisbees with you;

-- If it gets hot, look for free splash parks.
+- If it gets hot, look for free splash parks;

 - Let the kids camp in the garden.
-Even if they don’t actually sleep outside, a cheap “festival” tent can keep primary school kids happy for days.
+Even if they don’t actually sleep outside, a cheap “festival” tent can keep primary school kids happy for days;

-- Wash the car – on a sunny day with under 6s this can actually be fun.
+- Wash the car – on a sunny day with under 6s this can actually be fun;

-- Weekly visit to the library – see if you can borrow audio books and DVDs as well as books…
+- Plan a regular visit to the library – see if you can borrow audio books and DVDs as well as books…